tpoisot/CP-SDM/manuscript.typ

 We find that the certain absences follow the same variable importance as the full prediction (which is expected as the range of this species is a small part of the total study area, therefore absences contribute disproportionately to the total predictions).
 None of the other classes did so, with, notably, the uncertain presences and absences having markedly different variable importance when compared to the certain prediction *and* to one another.
 For example, the BIO10 variable (mean temperature of warmest quarter) was much more important for predictions classified as uncertain absences.

 *LEG* Relative variable importance (measured as the average absolute value of all Shapley values) to explain the conformal prediction ($alpha = 0.05$) for the entire range (left), for the part of the range where absence is not part of the credible set (middle), and for the part of the range where it is (right).
 For the last two panels, the dots associated to each variable are the importance of this variable across the entire range.
 Note that the importance of variables is not accounting for the areas where the absence of the species is certain (*i.e.* presence is not part of the credible set).
 The difference in relative variable importance in the certain/uncertain area suggests that the conformal model is picking up on different relationships between predictors and response in areas of high *vs.* low certainty.

+#figure(
+  image("figures/gainloss.png", width: 100%),
+  caption: [Overview of the occurrence data (green circles) and the pseudo-absences (grey points) for the states of, clockwise from the bottom, California, Oregon, Washington, Idaho, and Nevada.
+The underlying predictor data are at a resolution of 2.5 minutes of arc, and represented in the World Geodetic System 1984 CRS (EPSG 4326).],
+  placement: auto
+) <gainloss>

 == Model projection